mozilla-ai/surf-spot-finder/docs/customization.md

 # 🎨 **Customization Guide**

-The surf-spot-finder blueprint is designed to be flexible and adaptable for different use cases through modifying the YAML configuration file and mofifying the `config.py` file.
+The surf-spot-finder blueprint is designed to be flexible and adaptable for different use cases through modifying the YAML configuration file and mofifying the `config.py` and `cli.py` files.

 ---